It takes money to make money.

 But that’s hard to do when you don’t have any money.

-So what if I told you there was a way you could borrow $10,000 with 0% interest for a year and make it work for you?
+So what if I told you there was a way you could borrow $10,000 with 0% interest for 6 months and make it work for you?

 Zero percent interest credit cards

 One special benefit many credit cards offer to new users is a really low balance transfer interest rate to entice those users with a high balance to pay off their loans at the more attractive lower rate and get them hooked on their card in the meantime.

 If you have a credit card balance owing and are responsible enough to pay off the loan – then do it.
 It’s a simple way to lower your carrying costs and improve your cash flow.